 First, it tells us that Mary the Mother of God was conceived through the union of two human parents, like any other person born in the world.
 Many icons of her conception clearly show her parents, Joachim and Anna, standing together in a loving embrace, with a bed behind or near them.

-It is noteworthy that the day before this feast is, in the Western Church, the feast day of the Immaculate Conception.
+The Western Church celebrates the feast day of the Immaculate Conception.
 This refers to the way Mary (not Jesus Christ) was conceived.
 The Roman Catholic teaching is that God intervened at the moment of Mary's conception to remove the stain of original sin, which is transmitted by the act of human reproduction.
 This stain marks us all from the day we are born.
 So, since God removed that stain from Mary, she is different from every other human being.

 The title of the Feast also tells us that the baby girl Anna conceived was indeed the one who would become the God-bearer, or Theotokos.
 God honors the act of human reproduction by using it to bring forth the woman who will have the most exalted privilege of any human being who ever lived.
 Not only that, but He leaves her free to say "no" to His plan for her if she so chooses.